 Some jobs are inherently less safe than others—with construction being one of the most dangerous occupations you can have.
 In fact, statistics show that one in ten workers in the construction industry get injured annually.

-It’s not uncommon for injuries to happen to those who help construct the buildings, roads, and infrastructures in Chicago and throughout Illinois.
-When a worker is injured because of someone else’s negligence, a Chicago construction accident lawyer from Thomas Law Offices can help them recover compensation for their losses.
+It’s not uncommon for serious injuries to happen to those who use heavy machinery to help construct the buildings, roads, and infrastructure in Chicago, IL and throughout the state.
+When a worker suffers a serious injury because of someone else’s negligence, our construction accident lawyers at Thomas Law Offices can help clients recover compensation for their losses.

 Construction Site Accidents in Chicago